vistle/vistle/module/read/ReadTsunami/ReadTsunami.md

 ## How the reader works

 The reader is able to read netCDF files which uses a [PnetCDF](https://parallel-netcdf.github.io/) supported file type.
-In general the module will fetch the longitude and latitude values for the sea (**lon**, **lat**) and the batheymetry (**grid_lon**, **grid_lat**) from the netCDF file.
+In general the module will fetch the longitude and latitude values for the sea (**lon**, **lat**) and the bathymetry (**grid_lon**, **grid_lat**) from the netCDF file.
 Based on each longitude-latitude pair the reader creates a 2D grid, varies the wave height (**eta** - orthogonal to longitude and latitude coordinates) per timestep and creates a 3D surface representing the sea surface out of it.
 If an attribute **bathymetry** is provided with the netCDF file the reader will build a ground surface as well.
 Additional attributes like scalar data will be mapped onto the sea surface.

 ---